Sam Eljamel: Public inquiry to be held into disgraced brain surgeon

 There have been mounting calls for a public inquiry since BBC Scotland's Disclosure discovered that dozens of people claimed to have been harmed by the surgeon.

-Instead he was put under indirect supervision and allowed to continue to operate until December that year.
+Instead, he was put under indirect supervision and allowed to continue to operate until December that year.

+Among his patients was Jules Rose who had a tear gland removed instead of brain tumour weeks before his suspension.

+Another, Patrick Kelly, found out years after a spine operation by Eljamel that the intended surgery had not been carried out.

 It is understood that Eljamel now works as a surgeon in Libya.